 Mary ignored her cousin, and quickly remarried one of her advisers, James Hepburn, 4th Earl of Bothwell.
 It was unclear whether she married him willingly; it was rumored that he had raped her and forced her into the marriage.
 Either way, the union horrified Mary’s subjects, who called him a murderer and assumed she had been unfaithful to Darnley.
 A group of Scottish lords raised an army and forced Mary to abdicate in favor of her one-year-old son with Darnley.

 Mary had one ally left—or so she thought.
-She fled to England with Bothwell and begged in letters for her cousin Elizabeth’s support and help regaining her throne.
+She fled to England and begged in letters for her cousin Elizabeth’s support and help regaining her throne.
 Instead, worried that Mary wanted to overthrow her, Elizabeth had her imprisoned.
 Then, she insisted on determining if Mary was guilty of both murder and adultery.
 But Elizabeth knew that one queen couldn’t get away with impugning another, so she convened not a trial, but a 1568 conference in which the English Privy Council, Elizabeth’s closest advisers, would consider Mary’s actions.

 And that’s where the casket letters—eight letters, two marriage contracts, and 12 sonnets—come in.
 They had supposedly been found in a silver casket among Mary’s possession after she fled Scotland, and the implications for Mary’s monarchy were scandalous.
 If they were true, that is.